ibm-cloud-docs/schematics/wks-download-module-files.md

 {{site.data.keyword.attribute-definition-list}}

-# Using modules in public and private repos
+# Using Terraform templates and modules in the repositories
 {: #download-modules-pvt-git}

 {{site.data.keyword.bpshort}} and Terraform support downloading Terraform templates and modules from a variety of repository types: Terraform Registry, GitHub, GitLab, S3/COS buckets, IBM Catalog, Artifactory so on.
 See [Module Sources](https://developer.hashicorp.com/terraform/language/modules/sources#modules-in-package-sub-directories){: external} in the Terraform documentation.